freeman-industries/react-native-easy-payments/README.md

 # In the wild

-These amazing people use `react-native-easy-payments` in their projects.
+These amazing people use `react-native-payments` in their projects.

 - @lesalonapp